nrfconnect/sdk-nrf/doc/nrf/ug_thread.rst

 An OpenThread device can be configured to run as Full Thread Device (FTD) or Minimal Thread Device (MTD).
 Both device types serve different roles in the Thread network.
-An FTD can be both router and end device, while an MTD can only be an end device.
+An FTD can be both Router and End Device, while an MTD can only be an End Device.

 You can configure the device type using the following Kconfig options: